securitywithoutborders/guide-to-quick-forensics/windows/autoruns.md

 * Upload the file to VirusTotal : in that case the file is sent ot VirusTotal which analyze it using multiple antiviruses.
 Keep in mind that VirusTotal will share this file with its customers, so do not upload any sensitive information.

 Regarding results :
-* A file having more than 5 antiviruses detecting it as malicious definitely indicate a malware.
-You can check for the name of the malware given by antiviruses or comment to have an idea of what kind of malware it can be.
+* A file having more than 5 antiviruses detecting it as malicious definitely indicate a spyware.
+You can check for the name of the spyware given by antiviruses or comment to have an idea of what kind of spyware it can be.
 * A file with less then 5 antiviruses can be either a malicious file detected y few antiviruses, or a legitimate file with false positive detection
 * A file known by VT without any